Trenton–Robbinsville Airport

 The airport is next to Miry Run Golf Course on Sharon Road just off Route 130.
 Trenton–Robbinsville Airport offers gas, lessons, rental planes, and hangars for private planes.
 Cutting Edge Aviation and Aviation Charters, at the west end of the field, offers full service aircraft maintenance.

-The airport is improving safety issues.
-Work geared towards that goal started in October 2011 and was expected to finish in June 2012.

 Facilities

 Trenton–Robbinsville Airport covers 139 acres (56 ha) at an elevation of 118 feet (36 m).
 Its one runway, 11/29, is 4,275 by 75 feet (1,303 x 23 m).

-In the year ending January 2, 2009 the airport had 19,615 general aviation aircraft operations, average 53 per day.
-58 aircraft were then based at this airport: 93% single-engine, 5% multi-engine, and 2% helicopter.
+In the year ending March 31, 2023, the airport had 26,500 general aviation aircraft operations, average 73 per day.
+37 aircraft were then based at this airport: 31 single-engine, and 6 multi-engine.

-Air Mods Flight Center operates a flight school at the airport.
+Air Mods Flight Center operates a flight school and an airplane repair shop at the airport with mainly Piper aircraft.